 This is not to say that you should steer clear of crypto-exchanges, CTO and Founder of 0x Project, Amir Bandeal says:

-‘If you must use a centralized exchange, withdrawal often, store your tokens on a hardware wallet, which is a hardware device, creates transactions without connecting through the internet’.
+‘If you must use a centralized exchange, withdraw often, store your tokens on a hardware wallet.
+This is a hardware device, creates transactions without connecting through the internet’.

 5. Utilise trustworthy Antivirus/ Malware protection.